An Atlanta Divorce Attorney Who You Can Trust.

 How to Get Started with Atlanta Divorce Attorney Shannon D. McDuffie

 Call or text me at 404 418-8879 or send me an email to set up a meeting with my office.
-Because of the quality of advice and time that I spend with clients, I typically charge $250 for the initial meeting, but I will apply that fee to your account with my office if you retain me within six months of our initial meeting.
+Because of the quality of advice and time that I spend with clients, I typically charge $250 for the initial meeting (I use a sliding scale for clients of limited financial means), and I will always apply the consultation fee to your account with my office if you retain me within six months of our initial meeting.